brianhigh/computing_bootcamp/tools/Reference_and_Bib_Tools.md

 ## Benefits

-- Better handling of large numbers of references
+- Better handling of large numbers of references compared to builtin tools
-- Extracts reference information from documents
+- Imports reference information from documents and journals
 - Maintain a database of references for future papers
 - Ability to share references with peers